nibreh/yellow-plugin-inline-attachment/README.md

 ## How to use this plugin?

 Choose a location with the cursor, then drag and drop your image into textarea.

+You must see `[Uploading file..]`, then `[image filename.jpg]` after upload.

 Images will be uploaded in your `/media/images/` folder with a random filename.